-Declaration Date(s) of Number County Event Event Type (if applicable) Designated?
-Losses / Impacts June 3, 2023 Wildfire N/A N/A A wildfire (Flatiron Fire) was reported on June 3, 2023.
-The fire was estimated at 20 acres and was 100% contained on the same as reported.
+Burlington Event Declaration County Date of Event Туре Number Designated?
+Losses / Impacts June 19-21, Wildfire N/A N/A A wildfire (Mullica River Fire) was detected in a remote section of 2022 the Wharton State Forest in Mullica Twp.
+Unseasonably dry, windy conditions, combined with difficulty in accessing the initial fire location, led to rapid fire spread.
+By the time the fire was fully contained an estimated 14,983 acres had burned.
+This made it the largest wildfire in New Jersey since 2007.
+No structures were lost during this fire, though several were threatened and protected in nearby campgrounds.
+No serious injuries were reported.
+June 27, 2022 Wildfire N/A N/A A wildfire (Brickworks Fire) was detected by the Apple Pie Hill Fire June 27, 2022 Whathe 1,7,7, 1,7,7,7 Tower.
+This fire reached 315 acres in size, with 100% containment reached the same day.
+Firing and burnout operations were successful in completing containment.
+July 13, 2022 Wildfire N/A N/A A wildfire (Maple Branch Wildfire) was detected by Batsto Village.
+This fire reached 98 acres in size, with 100% containment achieved the same day.
+May 31, 2023 Wildfire N/A N/A A wildfire (Allen Road Fire) in Bass River State Forest of roughly - June 2, 5,000 acres resulted in dense smoke.
+An inversion in the 2023 atmosphere caused a combination of smoke and fog to reduce visibility to dangerous levels.
+As a result, the Garden State Parkway was closed between the Exit 38 and Exit 63 for several hours.
+June 3, 2023 Wildfire N/A N/A A wildfire (Flatiron Fire) was reported on June 3, 2023.
+The fire was estimated at 20 acres and was 100% contained on the same as N 1 / A N1/A reported.
 One outbuilding/shed was destroyed.
 June 12, 2023 Wildfire N/A N/A A wildfire (Buzby Boggs Wildfire) was reported via Facebook, burning south of the Black Run preserve in Evesham Township.
 New Jersey Forest Fire Service resources along with local fire units responded immediately and discovered an active wildfire burning in a remote area estimated to be more than 20 acres.
 This fire reached an estimated 700 acres at containment.
-June 12, 2023 Wildfire N/A N/A At approximately 11:35am fire towers saw smoke, located in the area of City Line Road in Pemberton Township.
+June 12, 2023 Wildfire N/A N/A At approximately 11:35am fire towers saw smoke, located in the , area of City Line Road in Pemberton Township.
 This fire (City Line Wildfire) reached 850 acres at containment.
 June 20, 2023 Wildfire N/A N/A Fire was discovered by an aircraft from Fort Dix (Joint Base MDL).
 Fire was reported directly to the New Jersey Forest Fire Service at 11:00 am on June 19, 2023.
 Aircraft from the NJFFS on a previously planned flight diverted to the reported location, confirmed there was an active fire, then guided ground forces into the fire location.
 The fire (Acorn Hill Wildfire) reached 246 acres at containment.
-August 20- 23, 2023 Wildfire N/A N/A A major forest fire (Dragway Fire) occurred in Wharton State Forest, Waterford, and Shamong Township.
+August 20- Wildfire N/A N/A A major forest fire (Dragway Fire) occurred in Wharton State Forest, 23, 2023 Waterford, and Shamong Township.
 Road closures were issued by the municipalities and the County.
 The Shamong Local Fire Company undertook structural protection of Oak View Estates Mobile Home Park.
 Over 5,000 acres burned.
+Source: NOAA NC EI 2022.
+EENA A 2023 NIUDILE HOME Park.
+Over 5,000 acres burned.
+JOUICE.
+NOAA NC LI 2023, FEIVIA